-- On Windows operating system, it is a Windows batch file named run.bat. - On Mac OS X or Linux operating systems, it is a shell script named run.sh, with execution permission enabled. - On error, the script must end with a non zero exit code. - On success - The executable file (application.out) has been uploaded and started on the device - The script must end with zero exit code.
+- On Windows operating system, it is a Windows batch file named run.bat. - On Mac OS X or Linux operating systems, it is a shell script named run.sh, with execution permission enabled. - The executable file is passed as first script parameter if there is one, otherwise it is the application.out file located in the directory from where the script has been executed. - On error, the script must end with a non zero exit code. - On success - The executable file (application.out) has been uploaded and started on the device - The script must end with zero exit code.